Doubrava (Karviná District): Sights

-The most important landmark is the Roman Catholic Church of Saint Hedwig.
-It was built in the Neoromanesque style in 1894–1898.
-The neighbouring rectory building also comes from 1898.
+The most important landmark is the Church of Saint Hedwig.
+This Roman Catholic church was built in the Neo-Romanesque style in 1894–1898.
+The neighbouring rectory building also dates from 1898.

 The Czechoslovak Hussite church was built in 1928.
 It represents interwar architecture influenced by purism and constructivism.

 The National House is an architecturally valuable building.
 It was built in 1903 to serve cultural and sporting purposes.